A martingale concept for non-monotone information in a jump process framework: Optional projections

-almost surely for each $t \geq 0$.
-We say here that a process is unique if it is unique up to evanescence.
-We now expand the concept of optional projections to non-monotone information. \begin{definition}[optional projection] Let $X$ be an integrable c\`{a}dl\`{a}g process.
-If there exists a unique c\`{a}dl\`{a}g process $X^{\mathcal{G}}$ such that
+In this section we study existence and path properties of optional projections.
+Note that this and all following sections generally assume that we are in the marked point process framework of section \ref{SectionFramework}.
+Recall also our specific definition of $\mathcal{G}^-_t$. \begin{theorem} Suppose that $X=(X_t)_{t\geq 0}$ is a c\`{a}dl\`{a}g process that satisfies

-almost surely for each $t \geq 0$, then we call $X^{\mathcal{G}}$ the optional projection of $X$ with respect to $\mathcal{G}$. \end{definition} \begin{theorem} Let $X$ be a c\`{a}dl\`{a}g process that satisfies \eqref{IntegrabCond}.
 Then the optional projection $X^{\mathcal{G}}$ according to Definition \ref{DefOptProj} exists, and we have $X^{\mathcal{G}}_{t-}=\E[ X_{t-} | \mathcal{G}^-_{t}]$ almost surely for each $t > 0$.
-If $X$ has integrable variation on compacts and is bounded, then $X^{\mathcal{G}}$ has paths of finite variation on compacts. \end{theorem} Before we turn to the proof of Theorem \ref{PropDefOptionalProjection}, we develop several auxiliary results.
+If $X$ has integrable variation on compacts, then $X^{\mathcal{G}}$ has paths of finite variation on compacts. \end{theorem} It might be surprising here that $X^{\mathcal{G}}$ is indeed always a c\`{a}dl\`{a}g process, but note that condition \eqref{FinExpJumpNo} rules out clusters of jump times in our marked point process framework.
+Before we turn to the proof of Theorem \ref{PropDefOptionalProjection}, we develop several auxiliary results.
 Let

 be all finite subsets of the natural numbers and all finite subsets of the odd natural numbers, and define

 where $Q_I:=\sup\{t \geq 0 : \mu_I([0,t] \times E_I)=0\} $.